qasimwarraich/VAMR_Summary/VAMR.md

 10. Are you able to describe the normalized 8-point algorithm?

 11. Are you able to provide quality metrics for the essential matrix estimation?

 12. Why do we need RANSAC?

 13. What is the theoretical maximum number of combinations to explore?

 14. After how many iterations can RANSAC be stopped to guarantee a given success probability?
+    - We can try to probabilistically determine the number of inliers in the image.
+A safe estimate if unable to use a guess is to use 50% of the data.
+    - $w$ can specify the number of inliers, $w^2$ is the probability that two points are inliers.
+It follows that $1-w^2$ represents the probability that one of these points is an outlier.
+We can further argue that if we did $k$ iterations then we can say that the probability of not being able to select two inliers after $k$ iterations is $(1-w^2)^k$.
+This would mean that if we supply a success probability $p$ as mentioned above the over all probability of failure would be  $1-p$ and based on our definition above this would mean that this is also equal to $(1-w^2)^k$.
+      If we solve for $k$ by inverting the function we get: $\large k =
+      \frac{\log(1-p)}{\log(1-w^2)}$

 15. What is the trend of RANSAC vs. iterations, vs. the fraction of outliers, vs. the number of points to estimate the model?

 16. How do we apply RANSAC to the 8-point algorithm, DLT, P3P?
+    - Example: SFM
+        - We need to know what the model is in SFM?
+            - The model is the fundamental or the essential matrix.
+            - Decomposition of the matrix also means R and T are a model.
+            - These two basically mean the same thing.
+        - What are the minimum number of points?
+            - 5 points is the theoretical minimum, it also depends on the type of solver to estimate the essential matrix.
+If we use the same solver from the 8 point algorithm we use 8 points.
+        - How do we compute the distance of a point from the model in other words how do we define a distance metric that measures how well a point fits the model.
+            - Algebraic error
+            - Directional error
+            - Epipolar line distance
+            - Reprojection error
+    - 8-point RANSAC:
+        - Select at random 8 point correspondences
+        - Apply the fundamental matrix estimation and we compute the matrix.
+        - The error any of the four above will be zero for those 8 points but non zero for others.
+        - We compute for example the Epipolar line distance for all the other points and discard all the points that are below a certain threshold.
+        - We reiterate all of the above for k times.
+After k times we select the set with the largest number of inliners.
+            - If we assume 50% outliers and 99% success probability it requires 1177 iterations.
+            - 5-point RANSAC would gave 145 iterations
+            - 2-point RANSAC line fitting would require 16 iterations.

 17. How  can  we  reduce  the  number  of  RANSAC  iterations  for  the  SFM problem?
 (1-and  2-point RANSAC)

 18. Bundle Adjustment and Pose Graph Optimization.
 Mathematical expressions and illustrations.
 Pros and cons.

 19. Are you able to describe hierarchical and sequential SFM for monocular VO?
 20. What are keyframes?
 Why do we need them and how can we select them?